The Chargeback Life Cycle: Start to Finish in 14 Steps

 The issuer reverses the conditional refund provided to the cardholder.
 They return the money to the merchant’s account.

-The process can end there…but that’s a best-case scenario, of course.
-If the issuer rules against the merchant, which often happens, there can be more steps involved in the chargeback life cycle.
+The process can end there…but that’s a best-case scenario.
+If the issuer rules against the merchant, there can be more steps involved in the chargeback life cycle.

 The acquirer receives the information submitted by the issuer, reviews it, and finally forwards the claim to the merchant (along with any information to help decide whether to fight the new dispute).

-The card scheme either sides with the cardholder or the merchant.
-The case is closed at this point, and neither side can appeal the card scheme’s decision.
+The card network either sides with the cardholder or the merchant.
+The case is closed at this point, and neither side can appeal the card scheme’s decision, unless additional substantial evidence comes to light.
+Then, the arbitration process may start again.
 If either side believes there are other extenuating circumstances, that party would need to bring the matter to a legal court.